 A local firm of solicitors run a monthly family law clinic from our offices providing free half-hour appointments to eligible clients.
 In order to book an appointment, you will need to see an adviser first to check you meet the criteria for an appointment.
-The solicitor deals with family law issues, such as separation, divorce and matters involving children.
+The solicitor covers family law issues, such as separation, divorce and matters involving children.
 The solicitor does not deal with wills and probate.

 For detailed advice and information please contact Citizens Advice Mid Suffolk by email, phone or drop in and see us alternatively visit www.citizensadvice.org.uk